tobychui/arozos/README.md

   ```
   www-data ALL=(ALL:ALL) NOPASSWD:ALL
   ```
+  (Only if you are using the system in local area network.
+Please adjust this to suit your needs if you are planning to access the system through the internet.)

 3. Edit /etc/apache2/apache2.conf, add the following two lines to the bottom of the file
   ```